Nivitus/Flight-Price-Prediction/README.md

    ```

 ## About Dataset
-For this project I have download dataset form [Kaggel](https://www.kaggle.com/janmejaybhoi/cotton-disease-dataset) .
+For this project I have download dataset form [Kaggel](https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh).
 In this dataset there are three folders like train , test and validation folder .
-In this dataset there are 4 category like diseased cotton leaf , diseased cotton plant , fresh cotton leaf , fresh cotton plant.
+In this dataset features like Departure time, Arrival Time, Source, Destination, Stopage and Airline Service Names.

 ## Deployment on Heroku
 - After successfully running my app on your local machine, you can also deploy my app on heroku by following the steps given on [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python).
 You have to do it on your own risk.